ossf/fuzz-introspector/README.md

 ### Code of Conduct
 Before contributing, please follow our [Code of Conduct](CODE_OF_CONDUCT.md).

+### Preparing the PR for CI

+You can run the `ci_checks.sh` script to run the linting and api tests that are run during CI.
+Make sure to activate the Python virtual environment as it is not done by the script to allow more flexibility for the local dev setup.

+The commit message **needs** to contain a signoff line with your data, this is supported by Git see [here](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff).

 ### Connect with the Fuzzing Community
 If you want to get involved in the Fuzzing community or have ideas to chat about, we discuss this project in the